St Bathans fauna: Birds

 Petrels are seabirds in the order Procellariformes.
 This group includes albatrosses.
 Petrels today make up most of all species of seabird, and the order is the only order of birds to be entirely marine.
-One species of petrel is known from the St Bathans Fauna-a diving petrel in the same genus as modern diving petrels, the Miocene diving petrel (Pelecanoides miokuaka).
+One species of petrel is known from the St Bathans Fauna – a diving petrel in the same genus as modern diving petrels, the Miocene diving petrel (Pelecanoides miokuaka).

-Herons

 At least two herons are known: Pikaihao bartlei and Matuku otagoense.
 The former is a bittern, while the latter is a much larger species that appears to be basal within Ardeidae (the herons).

-Eagles and hawks

-One eagle similar in size to a wedge-tailed eagle, and another taxon similar in size to a small hawk, are present in the St Bathans fauna, but await formal description.
+One eagle, similar in size to a wedge-tailed eagle, and another bird of prey, similar in size to a small hawk, have been found, but await formal description.